lSoleyl/retagger/README.md

 ## Install

-As this repository isn't currently published to npm you have to manually install it manually.
+As this repository isn't currently published to npm, you have to install it manually.

     git clone https://github.com/lSoleyl/retagger.git
     npm link